belzecue/atnb_XSM_Extended_State_Machine/README.md

 To piratesephiroth and MadFlyFish for a C# port : https://github.com/MadFlyFish/XSM-Csharp

+To DrPetter's sfxr allowing a quick add of sound effects : https://www.drpetter.se/project_sfxr.html

 What's next ?
 -----------------

 Well now you can create open source games with Godot and share, right ?

+As for me, It might be a Godot 4.0 version...

 For any question, issue or request, `atn@lail.fr` or gitlab.
 _See you_